British Rail Class 423: Final operations

 Following the privatisation of British Rail the three southern train operators all inherited large fleets of 4 VEP units.
 A franchise commitment of all operators was to replace all of the units, along with all other Mark 1 rolling stock, by the end of 2005, as the units did not meet modern health and safety requirements.
 The fleet of each franchise is described below.

-Class 423/1, no. 3445 at Waterloo East on 8 February 2003, with a service to Charing Cross.
+Class 423/1, no. 3445 at Waterloo East in 2003, with a service to Charing Cross.
 This unit is painted in Connex South Eastern livery.

 South Eastern Trains

 South Eastern Trains operated the largest fleet of 4 VEP units.
 The franchise was originally operated as Connex South Eastern, which lost the franchise in 2003.
 The fleet contained several unusual units, including no. 3473, which contained a driving trailer with the compartments removed, and no. 3582, which contained former 4TC driving trailer 76275.

 Many units survived into 2005 because of the closure of the Folkestone—Dover section of railway for tunnel refurbishment.
 This ended in September 2005.
 The final passenger service was operated on 7 October 2005, using units 3565, 3545 and 3568.

 All the South Eastern Trains 4 VEP units are withdrawn.
 One driving trailer from unit 3568, and another from unit 3545, have been claimed by the National Railway Museum, and the former 4TC driving trailer from unit 3582 have been preserved.

-Class 423/1, no. 3514 at London Victoria on 29 March 2003.
+Class 423/1, no. 3514 at London Victoria in 2003.
 This was the only unit to be painted in Southern's green livery and was one of the last units still in traffic with Southern.